Papaflessas: Clergy

 Papaflessas went to the island of Zakynthos, a haven for Greeks from the mainland who were under death sentence by the Turks.
+There he met fellow Greek future revolutionist Theodoros Kolokotronis.
 He obtained a reference letter from the Archbishop of Christianoupolis (Arcadia Kyparissia).
 While traveling by sea to Constantinople, Papaflessas was shipwrecked on Mount Athos during which the seal on his letter of recommendation broke.
 Reading the letter he was surprised to find that it called him dishonest, immoral and untrustworthy, causing him to discard the letter.

 He arrived in Constantinople with the goal of studying Ancient Greek and theology and to become an archbishop in the patriarchy of Agia Sofia.
 While studying Greek and the Periklis harangue, he also started meeting prominent "patriots".
 Because he was under death sentence by the Turks, and due to his reputation from Peloponnisos, he used the name Dikaios.
 He soon joined the secret organization Filiki Eteria with the code name Armodios (A. M.), Ἁρμόδιος, and the number five (5).

 In 1819, Gregorios was ordained to the highest priesthood position, archimandrite, a rank next to bishop, by Patriarch Gregorios V of Constantinople and he was given the ecclesiastical "officio of Dikaios" (the Ecumenical Patriarch's representative), in order to be able to move freely in the Moldovlachia area and not to be bothered by the Turks.
 Papaflessas was sent to the northern part of the Ottoman Empire to inspire and spread hope among his countrymen for the nation's independence from the Turks.